-10 CSR 20-6.010(2) establishes preferential levels for continuing authorities: Levels 1 through 5 (with Level 1 as the highest level), and requires a higher preference continuing authority be utilized if available.
-A Level 3, 4, or 5 applicant may constitute a continuing authority by showing that the authorities listed under paragraphs (B)1.-2. of 10 CSR 20-6.010(2) are not available; do not have jurisdiction; are forbidden by state statute or local ordinance from providing service to the person; or that it has met one of the requirements listed in paragraphs (2)(C)1.-7. of 10 CSR 20-6.010(2).
+10 CSR 20-6.010(2) establishes preferential levels for continuing authorities: Levels 1 through 5 (with Level 1 as the highest level), and generally requires permits to be issued to a higher preference continuing authority if available.
+A Level 3, 4, or 5 applicant may constitute a continuing authority by showing that Level 1 and Level 2 authorities are not available; do not have jurisdiction; are forbidden by state statute or local ordinance from providing service to the person; or that the Level 3, 4, or 5 applicant has met one of the requirements listed in paragraphs (2)(C)1.-7. of 10 CSR 20-6.010(2).
 The seven options in paragraphs (2)(C)1.-7. for a lower-level authority to demonstrate that it is the valid continuing authority are:

-- 1. A waiver from the existing higher authority declining the offer to accept management of the additional wastewater or stormwater: - 2.
+- 1. A waiver from the existing higher authority declining the offer to accept management of the additional wastewater or stormwater; - 2.
 A written statement or a demonstration of non-response from the higher authority; - 3.
 A to-scale map showing all parts of the legal boundary of the facility's property are beyond 2000 feet from the collection (sewer) system operated by the higher preference authority; - 4.
 A proposed connection or adoption charge by the higher authority that would equal or exceed what is economically feasible for the applicant, which may be in the range of one hundred twenty percent (120%) of the applicant's cost for constructing or operating a wastewater treatment system; - 5.
 A proposed service fee on the users of the system by the higher authority that is above what is affordable for existing homeowners in that area; - 6.
 Terms for connection or adoption by the higher authority that would require more than two (2) years to achieve full sewer service; or - 7.
 A demonstration that the terms for connection or adoption by the higher authority are not viable or feasible to homeowners in the area.